yifso/nteract/docs/notes/group5-group.md

 - A list of states composes the history.
 The past is on one end and the present is on the other.
 The index backs up into 'undo states'.
 - Modifying a notebook document discards any future states.

-@nteract/commutable guilds on top of the [ImmutableJS](https://immutable-js.github.io/immutable-js/) library.
+@nteract/commutable builds on top of the [ImmutableJS](https://immutable-js.github.io/immutable-js/) library.

 ### Notebook format